BorgwardtLab/proteinshake-v1/docs/readthedocs/source/notes/contribution.rst

 If you have questions on how to contribute, please feel free to open an issue on GitHub or contact any of the authors.

 .. tip::
-    See the :doc:`Tutorial<custom>` for an example on how to build custom datasets and tasks, and :doc:`Tutorial<developer>` for detailed information on the software organization and how to implement your own frameworks, representations and transforms.
+    See the :doc:`Tutorial<custom>` for an example on how to build custom datasets and tasks.
+For more advanced features, see :doc:`Tutorial<developer>` for detailed information on the software organization and how to implement your own frameworks, representations and transforms.

 Contribution guidelines
 -----------------------